rainmannyc/MechaCar_Statistical_Analysis/README.md

 # Study Design: MechaCar vs Competition

-We can look to quantify how the MechaCar performs against the competition by measuring a variety of metrics and fetures.
+We can look to quantify how the MechaCar performs against the competition by measuring a variety of metrics and features.
 One of the most significant metrics across all consumers I believe would be general fuel efficiency and mpg.
-I believe this can be a big buying point for cosumers who are looking at the overall cost of owning a car.
+I believe this can be a big buying point for consumers who are looking at the overall cost of owning a car.

 Another metric we consumers might be interested in is safety rating.
 If we can find a statistical difference in our MechaCar safety rating versus the competition with more positive results, this can greatly influence consumer decisions.